srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 **Everyone** must complete a Media Consent Form, Under 16's must have this form completed by a parent or guardian.
 If they have signed a form, or if they bring a pre-signed form, give them a wristband and ensure you see them put it on.

 Please strongly dissuade them from rejecting media consent, as it causes a lot of pains with regards to taking photos of the event.
 However, they do have the right to reject it.
-In that case, give them a red lanyard to wear the entire time in addition to their wristband.
+In that case, give them a red lanyard to wear the entire time instead of their wristband.

 At the start of the competition day, there will be four reception staffers covering the entrance.
 Once the initial influx of people is complete, this